-You enter your initial Stop level, which you decide will be 13,065.
-To set the Stop as a trailing stop, you tick the 'trailing stop' box and then specify the two necessary criteria: in this case, you opt for a distance of 30 points and a step of ten points and then click 'submit'.
+You enter your initial Stop level, which you decide will be 20252.5, then specify the two necessary criteria.
+In this case, you opt for a distance of 30 points and a step of ten points and then click 'set stop'.
 Your order is confirmed.